bsmith11/Stack/README.md

 ## Setup

 1. Clone repo
-2. run `pod install`
+2. The project uses https://github.com/orta/cocoapods-keys to manage API keys.
+The project will still run fine even if you use trash values for the keys.

-In order to retrieve posts from Blogger backed blogs, you will need to register with Blogger and obtain an API key.
-Then install https://github.com/orta/cocoapods-keys and create a `BloggerAPIKey` key that uses your previously generated API key.
+  1. In order to retrieve posts from Blogger backed blogs, you will need to register with Blogger and obtain an API key.
+This API key will then need to be stored using cocoapods-keys.
+  2. The Parse keys can be safely be filled with trash values
+3. run `pod install`

 ## Supported Backends